dvreeze/pagilaapp/learning-hibernate.md

 Contents:
 + Sometimes JPA/Hibernate is not the best fit (when?)
-+ Moreover, SQL itself is much more expressive than I realized, e.g. regarding non-flat result set data
++ Moreover, SQL itself is much more expressive than I realized, e.g. regarding non-flat result set data (`multiset`, `row`, etc.)
 + This makes jOOQ very attractive, if not as JPA/Hibernate alternative, then at least as addition
 + By all means, use jOOQ in a type-safe way, using its generated metamodel